Academic Juniors (age 7-12)

 Tutor time will be a chance to encourage students to set targets to achieve their personal best.
 Through praise and encouragement we will help our tutor groups to see how far they have come and how much they can do if they continue to work hard.
 This has proven to help our students to achieve success in all areas of academic and social life.

 At Academic Juniors celebration is important to us.
 We celebrate our students’ successes, helping them to be proud of what they have achieved.

-We look forward to welcoming your child to Academic Juniors in summer 2019
+We look forward to welcoming your child to Academic Juniors this summer.

 Director of Studies